lsewilson/CV/README.md

 #### Thrives under pressure

-From having to co-organise an end-of-year ball during my final year at university, where the bulk of organisation coincided with completing finals, to completing group [projects](####Makers) and achieving MVP by the deadline in both instances, I have always thrived when working under pressure.
+From having to co-organise an end-of-year ball during my final year at university, where the bulk of organisation coincided with completing finals, to completing group [projects](#makers-academy-jul-16---nov-16) and achieving MVP by the deadline in all instances, I have always thrived when working under pressure.
 It is my strong organisational and time management skills that I have developed over time that allows me to do this.

 #### Fast learner